rbarrois/xworkflows/doc/internals.rst

         :type: :class:`str`

-    .. attribute:: _workflow
+    .. attribute:: workflow

         The :class:`Workflow` this :class:`~base.ImplementationList` refers to

-    .. attribute:: _implems
+    .. attribute:: implementations

-        Dict mapping an attribute name to the :class:`~base.ImplementationProperty` that should fill it
+        Dict mapping a transition name to the related :class:`~base.ImplementationProperty`

         :type: :class:`dict` (:class:`str` => :class:`~base.ImplementationProperty`)

-    .. attribute:: _transitions_mapping
+    .. attribute:: transitions_at

         Dict mapping the name of a transition to the attribute holding its :class:`~base.ImplementationProperty`::